-Training content can be delivered in various formats.
-Recently, we worked with an automotive company who needed us to film an expert explaining a product and then build those videos into an Elearning course.
+While with an automotive company who needed us to create technical videos features an expert explaining a product and then build those videos into an elearning course.
 Following is a brief case study of that experience; some of the visual examples have been modified to maintain the integrity of our agreement with our customer to not share their proprietary information.

 Delivering technical videos in an engaging way for learners—that lends itself to creative interactions and meets the objectives of the course—can be difficult.
 Our team brainstormed multiple ways to display this content to catch the attention of the learner, and keep it.